-In these cases, your complaint should be sent to the Clerk of the local governing body at the academy's address who will arrange for a governor to carry out the Stage 2 procedure.
+In these cases, your complaint should be sent to the Clerk of the Local Academy Committee at the academy's address who will arrange for a Local Academy Committee member to carry out the Stage 2 procedure.

-Q. What if the complaint is about a governor on the local governing body?
+Q. What if the complaint is about a Local Academy Committee member?

-Complaints about any individual governor should be addressed to the Clerk of the local governing body.
-Please mark them as Private and Confidential, to be delivered by hand to the school office or by email [insert email for the Clerk of the local governing body).
-The Clerk will arrange for another governor or trustee (as applicable) to investigate the concerns in accordance with Stage 2.
+Complaints about any individual Local Academy Committee member should be addressed to (the Clerk of the Local Academy Committee) please mark them as Private and Confidential, to be delivered by hand to the school office or by email for the Clerk of the Local Academy Committee.
+The email address can be obtained by contacting the school office.
+The Clerk will arrange for another Local Academy Committee member or trustee (as applicable) to investigate the concerns in accordance with Stage 2.

-Complaints about the Chair of Governors should be sent to the Clerk of the Trustees c/o DDATAdmin@ddat.org.uk who will then determine the most appropriate action with regards to Stage 2 and Stage 3.
+Complaints about the Chair of Local Academy Committee should be sent to the Clerk of the Trustees c/o DDATAdmin@ddat.org.uk who will then determine the most appropriate action with regards to Stage 2 and Stage 3.
 The Clerk will arrange for a trustee to investigate the concerns in accordance with Stage 2.

-If the complaint is about the Clerk of the local governing body or the local governing body as a whole, you should send your complaint to the Clerk of the trustees c/o DDATAdmin@ddat.org.uk who will then determine the most appropriate action with regards to Stage 2 and Stage 3.
+If the complaint is about the Clerk of the Local Academy Committee or the Local Academy Committee as a whole, you should send your complaint to the Clerk of the trustees c/o DDATAdmin@ddat.org.uk who will then determine the most appropriate action with regards to Stage 2 and Stage 3.